 What Is A Fissure Sealant?

-At What Age Should Fissure Sealants Be Done?
+When Should Fissure Sealants Be Placed?

 Fissure sealants are most often recommended for susceptible teeth in children and are placed within 6-12 months of the tooth emerging into the mouth.
 Children might expect to have their first sealants placed at around the age of 6-8 years old, which is the time that their first adult molars erupt.